Matthew-Luk/Web-Fundamentals-Bootcamp/Algorithm Challenges/README.md

 This is a collection of alogortihm challenges.
 I did not or claim to have written MOST of the code, it was mostly provided to me by my coding bootcamp.
 I  provided what I thought the output would be.

-A list of problems that I wrote some code for:
+A list of problems that I wrote some code for: <br />
 Count positives - Conditionals.js <br />
 Reversing an array - Array.js <br />
 Consult the Oracles - The_Math_Library.js <br />